 (707) 552-0823

-Founded by Lisette Serrano in June 2014, Serrano Legal Solutions is a respected boutique law firm that specializes in Family and Parentage law.
-Ms. Serrano is very active in the community serving as a volunteer attorney First Defense Legal Aid (FDLA) and serves on the board of the Puerto Rican Bar Association.
-Serrano Legal Solutions offers very reasonable billing methods including a very modest flat rate for consultation time in 30 minute increments.
+Established by Lisette Serrano in June 2014, Serrano Legal Solutions is a respected boutique law firm specializing in Family and Parentage law.
+Ms. Serrano is active in the community, serving as a volunteer attorney at First Defense Legal Aid (FDLA) and on the Puerto Rican Bar Association board.
+Serrano Legal Solutions offers reasonable billing methods, including a modest flat rate for consultation time in 30-minute increments.

 Soulé